pixelbutler/pixelbutler/README.md

 The project is written in JavaScript using CommonJS module pattern, and build for browsers using [grunt](http://gruntjs.com) and [browserify](https://github.com/substack/node-browserify).
 Development tools run on [node.js](http://nodejs.org/) and are pulled from [npm](https://www.npmjs.org/).

-The generated bundles support UMD and work asbrowser global, CommonJS and AMD module.
+The generated bundles support UMD and work as browser global, CommonJS and AMD module.
 Browserify users can also use the npm package directly.

-To regenerate this bundles use the following steps:
+To regenerate the bundles use the following steps:

 1) Clone the git repos to you local machine.